 Variable costing and absorption costing usually produce different net operating income numbers.
 The reason is that the fixed manufacturing overhead cost is not treated the same way under two costing methods.

 To understand how the difference in treatment of fixed manufacturing overhead cost changes the net operating income numbers of two costing systems, we need to prepare two income statements – one under variable costing and one under absorption costing.
 For this purpose, consider the following example:

-A company prepares variable costing income statement for the use of internal management and absorption costing income statement for the use of external parties like creditors, banks, tax authorities etc. The company manufactures a product that is sold for $80.
+A company prepares variable costing income statement for the use of internal management and absorption costing income statement for the use of external parties like creditors, banks, tax authorities etc. The company manufactures a product that is sold at a price of $80 per unit.
 The variable and fixed cost data is given below: